The North Carolina Bar Exam

 Wake Forest University School of Law Winston-Salem

-Beginning with the February 2023 North Carolina Bar exam, examinees cannot handwrite the MEE/MPT sections unless granted disability accommodation.
+For the North Carolina Bar exam, examinees cannot handwrite the MEE/MPT sections unless granted disability accommodation.
 You must type answers on your laptop, register your laptop with Examsoft (secure testing software), and complete the application to use your laptop.
-Registration periods are as follows:

 Exam Dates